sckott/cowsay/README.md

     say("fortune", by = "monkey")
     #>
     #>  -------------
-    #> It seems that you are facing a very serious fortune(122) problem.
+    #> It's not a question of trying variations, rather of following instructions.
-    #>  Jean R. Lobry
+    #>  Brian D. Ripley
-    #>  in reply to a user that quickly needed help for his PhD thesis, without properly checking the documentation
+    #>  about using 'Writing R Extensions'
     #>  R-help
-    #>  May 2006
+    #>  January 2006
     #>  --------------
     #>               \
     #>                \